United States Edition

 • Medium

 Plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Rainbow is thought of as very hardy, so this plant will survive though longer winters with little or no damage.
-As a rough idea of the types of climates Rainbow does best in, check to see if your local area is within USDA Hardiness Zones 5 and 11.
-Rainbow requires a soil ph of 6.1 - 7.5 meaning it does best in weakly acidic soil - weakly alkaline soil.
+Rainbow requires a loamy and clay soil with a ph of 6.1 - 7.5 - it grows best in weakly acidic soil to weakly alkaline soil.

 Growing Rainbow from seed